KevinAst/MyWeb/FireWithin/MyFaith.md

 (through prayer).

 There are examples in scripture where the same group of believers were empowered by the Holy Spirit multiple times.
+The Bible talks about their senses being overwhelmed, with sounds of a rushing wind and fire (M{ bibleLink(`act.2.2-4@@Acts 2:2-4`) }M).
+This is the source by which I named this Study Guide - "Fire Within".

 > For a full explanation of this concept, please listen to
 > Pastor Gary Hamrick's [Sermon in Acts 2:1-13](https://cornerstonechapel.net/teaching/20151104/).